stfc/PSyclone/doc/developer_guide/developers.rst

     test_visitor = TestVisitor()
     test_visitor.visit(psyir_tree)

-If a `node` is called that does not have a method defined for it then the `PSyIRVisitor` will raise a `VisitorError` by default.
+If a `node` is called that does not have an associated method defined then `PSyIRVisitor` will raise a `VisitorError` exception.
 This behaviour can be changed by setting the `skip_nodes` option to `True` when initialising the visitor i.e.